 Add or Remove items from the Quick Access Toolbar

 You can customize the Quick Access toolbar in Microsoft Word.
-The Quick Access toolbar is the one just to the right of the round Office button (or just above the File tab in Word 2010 and Word 2013).
+The Quick Access toolbar is the one just to the right of the round Office button (or just above the File tab in Word 2010 to Word 2016).
 This one: